By Eric Vandenbroeck and

 This strategy was

-largely opportunistic in nature, for it was a reflection of
+largely opportunistic in nature, for it was a reflection of the

-the demise of the Congress Party’s electoral base.
+demise of the Congress Party’s electoral base.
 Moreover, Indira now

-perceived the reliance upon minority votes and upon
+perceived the reliance upon minority votes and upon the poor as a

-the poor as a liability.
-The proliferation of Muslim and low-caste parties also
+liability.
+The proliferation of Muslim and low-caste parties also siphoned off

-siphoned off support from the Congress, while majority complaints over reverse
+support from the Congress, while majority complaints over reverse

 discrimination were increasingly vocal.
-Upper caste Hindus,
+Upper caste Hindus, in particular,

-in particular, perceived themselves as suffering discrimination from the
+perceived themselves as suffering discrimination from the types of off innative action programs that were designed to address

-‘Hindu backlash’ against policics that were perceived
+historic inequities.
+The result was a ‘Hindu backlash’ against policics that were perceived as “pampering

-Sangh's successor, the Bharatiya Janata Party (BJP).
+successor, the Bharatiya Janata Party

+(BJP).
 On the other band, the shift towards an explicit Hindu majoritarianism

 reflected a much broader ideologieal transformation